KULeuven-COSIC/fpt-demo/demos/aws_f1_setup.md

 :exclamation: A new AWS account may not have the required quota allowance to run a `f1.2xlarge` type instance.
 If that is the case, one should file a [quota increase request](https://aws.amazon.com/getting-started/hands-on/request-service-quota-increase/) for the `Running On-Demand F instances` service.
 Make sure to request a limit increase to `8 instances`, since `f1.2xlarge` contains 8 vCPUs.
 The quota increase may take up to a few days to process.

 In your communication to AWS, please pay attention that the F1 access permissions are tied to a given region.
 Though we provide the demo application in this repository, the actual FPGA image is hosted by AWS.
 We make that image publicly available in all the F1 instance regions of today, which are `us-east-1`, `us-west-2`, `eu-west-1`, `ap-southeast-2`, `eu-central-1` and `eu-west-2`.
 If more regions with F1 instances appear in future, we will make the image available in those regions too.
-If you notice that we are late to do this, please create an issue.
+If you notice that we are late to do this, you can create an issue.

+:exclamation: In fact, we also prepared the instructions in [aws_afi_gen.md](./aws_afi_gen.md), so that you can create the image yourself from the actual image file (`.xclbin`); however, the file is 620MB (when compressed 570MB), hence exceeds the file size limitations of GitHub.
+We will look for a solution to share it in another way.

 ## Instantiate an F1 Instance